-OVERVIEW: This funder primarily supports causes related to children and health in Arizona, Nevada, and California.
-Unsolicited letters of application are continuously accepted.
+OVERVIEW: The Del E. Webb Foundation primarily supports causes related to children and health in Arizona, Nevada, and California.

 FUNDING AREAS: Children, health

-IP TAKE: Here’s a funder that seems amazingly transparent with its grantmaking process.
-The website may look a bit dated, but it includes useful information about who has submitted LOIs, who’s been invited to send a full proposal, and the status of pending applications.
+IP TAKE: This funder is transparent with its grantmaking process and provides useful information on its website about who has submitted LOIs, who has been invited to send a full proposal, and the status of pending applications.

 PROFILE: The Del E. Webb Foundation is based in Prescott, Arizona, and carries on the giving legacy of the successful construction professional of the same name.
 Del E. Webb was born in Fresno, California, but moved to Phoenix as a young man.
 Webb’s construction company gained major government construction contracts during World War II, but he is best known for building the first large retirement community in the country.
 These developments in active retirement living led to the “snowbird culture” that still exists in the Phoenix area today.
 Webb was also a huge baseball fan and semi-professional baseball player, which led to his co-ownership of the New York Yankees later in life.
 Primary foundation interests are children and health, with an emphasis on long-term benefits and permanent improvements.